thephpleague/csv/source/reading.md

 //
 ~~~

-<p class="message-warning">The <code>fetchCol</code> method has been deprecated and will be remove in the next major version release.
-For backward compatibility, the method is now an alias of the <code>fetchColumn</code> method.</p>

 The methods listed above (`query`, `fetchAll`, `fetchAssoc`, `fetchColumn`) can all take a optional `callable` argument to further manipulate each row before being returned.
 This callable function can take up to three parameters:

 * the current csv row data